Why are eggs vaccinated?

 During this procedure, a small hole is created in the eggshell, and the vaccine is injected into the amniotic fluid or directly into the embryo.
 This targeted approach ensures that the vaccine is absorbed quickly, promoting an effective immune response.
 In-ovo vaccination is often automated in large-scale operations, utilizing specialized machines that ensure precise delivery and reduce handling stress for both eggs and operators.

-Also to read : How to Develop a Personalized Nutrition Plan with AI?
+Have you seen this : How to Develop a Personalized Nutrition Plan with AI?

 The biological mechanisms of vaccination in eggs: immune response development in embryos